- Become a Lawyer

 The Education department can access a lawyer’s chosen competencies, priorities, selected learning activities (simplified plan) and any progress made in completing the learning activities through the CPD Tool to assist in the Review process.
 Other Law Society departments do not have access to any plan information.
 Other departments that want to review a lawyer’s CPD plan (such as Practice Management) will request that the lawyer produce a copy of the simplified plan.

 The CPD Tool prompts lawyers to assess their own proficiency for each selected competency and record learning activity notes to help lawyers reflect on their learning needs and develop a meaningful and effective CPD plan.
 All lawyers are required to complete professional development activities to maintain their competence.
-But there are other ways that professional development can enhance a lawyer’s career and lawyers are encouraged to use all of the features of the new CPD Tool to maximize the personal and professional benefits they will receive from that engagement.
+But there are other ways that professional development can enhance a lawyer’s career.
+Lawyers can use all of the features of the new CPD Tool to maximize the personal and professional benefits if they are interested.
 This additional information that is displayed in the full plan is not accessible to the Law Society as it can be personal and sensitive in nature.

 Pursuant to revised Rule 67.2 of The Rules of the Law Society of Alberta, lawyers are required to maintain a record of their CPD plan for three years.
-Starting in 2023, the CPD Tool will retain CPD plans for three years.
+The CPD Tool will retain CPD plans for three years.

 Editing CPD plans

-CPD plans can be changed until Sept.
-30 of the year following the original submission deadline, being the end of the CPD year.
-Lawyers are encouraged to change their plan throughout the CPD year if their role or other circumstances change.
+CPD plans can be changed until Feb.
+27 of the year following the original submission deadline, being the end of the CPD year.
+Lawyers should change their plan throughout the CPD year if their role or other circumstances change.

 Tracking progress on your CPD plan